 The Ryzen series kept doing what AMD did best – providing users with reliable and affordable solutions, CPUs with great overclocking potential and jaw-dropping core counts at remarkably low prices.

 In the end, Ryzen had the predicted effect.
 It had leveled the playing field and forced Intel to adapt.
-And sure enough, the 8th generation of Intel CPUs built on the Coffee Lake architecture had significantly increased their physical core count in order to not be overshadowed by AMD, especially in their low and mid-range i3 and i5 CPUs.
+And sure enough, the 8th generation of Intel CPUs built on the Coffee Lake architecture had significantly increased their physical core count in order to not be overshadowed by AMD, particularly in their low and mid-range i3 and i5 CPUs.

 AMD Ryzen vs Intel Core

 Usually, AMD’s more robust architecture had allowed their CPUs to achieve higher base speeds and to have greater overclocking potential than most of Intel’s lineup.
-The situation is a little different today, as the two are fairly evenly matched in this regard.
+The situation is a little different today, as the two are evenly matched in this regard.

 Clock speeds presented on paper, however, are a poor way to estimate a processor’s performance.
 As a matter of fact, they can actually be misleading, especially in this day and age when you won’t find a gaming CPU with a base clock speed of under 3 GHz.